Back to Blog

 • Comprehensive Privacy Controls: Delivers personalized privacy settings, including disappearing albums, password protection, and watermarking.

-• High-Resolution Support: Showcases 8K support, guaranteeing that your photos display perfectly, ready for the newest high-resolution screens.
+• High Resolution Support: Showcases 8K support, guaranteeing that your photos display perfectly, ready for the newest high-resolution screens.

 Pricing